 TEAS scores (ranked highest to lowest) and completion of one out of the two priority classes noted above

 TEAS scores (ranked highest to lowest and the minimum requirements noted in number 5 above with a minimum GPA of 2.5.

 Yes.
 The program is accredited by the Joint Review Committee of the Education of Radiologic Technologists (JRCERT) and has been reaccredited for eight years—the highest accreditation award possible for a Radiologic Technology Program.

 Joint Review Committee on Education of Radiologic Technologists

 Fax: (312) 704-5304

 View MC's Accredited Program Detailsnew window from JRCERT.

-The mission of the Radiologic Technology Program parallels the mission of Montgomery College.
-Students who enter and complete the Radiologic Technology program are empowered to change their own lives as well as enrich the life of the local and global community as skilled, critically thinking, competent radiographers who possess integrity, accountability, empathy, a strong commitment to excellent customer service, and patient care skills while serving a diverse community
+The mission of the Radiologic Technology Program parallels the mission of Montgomery College’s Mission statement in that the students who enter and complete the Radiologic Technology have met their potential and found their passion.
+Students are empowered to transform their own lives as well as enrich the life of the local and global community as skilled, critically thinking, competent radiographers who possess integrity, accountability, empathy, a strong commitment to excellent customer service and patient care skills while serving a diverse community.

 Goal: Students will graduate as competent entry level radiographers.